morpho-org/morpho-security/asset-listing-checklist.md

 ## Discussion Phase

 - [ ] Check the asset is not deprecated on the pool (on Compound: `!isDeprecated`).
-- [ ] Check if the asset has fees which would break Morpho's logic.
+- [ ] Check the asset does not have transfer fees.
 - [ ] Follow [Trail Of Bits integration token checklist](https://github.com/crytic/building-secure-contracts/blob/master/development-guidelines/token_integration.md).
 - [ ] Check for ERC20 compliance with [Slither](https://github.com/crytic/slither/wiki/ERC-Conformance).
 - [ ] Check the code of the pool token and check for any differences from other pool token implementations.